rajanandakumar/Castor2Echo/README.md

 The monitoring script checks and performs the following actions :
 1. Job not submitted to FTS : Basically no record of job in the local sqlite dB.
 Move to "TODO" directory and let it get submitted eventually.
 2. FINISHED : Move list of files from "DOING" to "DONE/Okay"
 3. FINISHEDDIRTY : Extract files which finished well and write to "DONE/Okay".
-Extract bad files ("500 No such file or directory") and write to "DONE/bad" for processing by hand.
+Extract bad files (Transfer error "500 No such file or directory") and write to "DONE/bad" for processing by hand.
 Move rest of files to "TODO" for re-trying the transfer, with a prefix "D" added to the file name to monitor the request by hand.
 4. ACTIVE : Do nothing
 5. FAILED : If pathological (>3 failures), move to "DONE/Bad" for processing by hand.
 Otherwise, retry by moving to "TODO"
 6. SUBMITTED : Do nothing